brunopk/sc-rpi/doc/commands.md

 ```

 where `<COMMAND_NAME>` is a string and `<COMMAND_ARGUMENTS>` it's an object.

+> Colors in requests and responses are represented with their hex values

 They are defined and implemented on the [`src/commands/`](../src/commands) directory.
 Available commands are: